SmartMeshFoundation/Perception/README.md

      genkey
      console  A simple interactive console for debugging attach   Connect locally started processes
-     help, h  Shows a list of commands or help for one command
+     help, h  Show a list of commands or help for one command

 GLOBAL OPTIONS:
    --seed                         start as a bootnode rule